EmbarkStudios/cargo-deny/docs/src/checks/sources/README.md

 # sources

+The sources check ensures crates only come from sources you trust.

 ## Use Case - Only allowing known/trusted sources

 Cargo can retrieve crates from a variety of sources, namely registries,